 TOMATOES

+Tomatoes are in the nightshade family and come in many different varieties.
+They are considered a fruit, but they are often enjoyed like a vegetable.
+Most varieties of tomatoes are sweet and juicy and they come in many sizes, ranging from small cherry tomatoes to extra large beefsteak tomatoes.
 Tomatoes are one of my favorite ingredients and they can be used in so many different ways.
 I love eating tomatoes raw, straight from the garden, or with salt and pepper.
 Uncooked tomatoes can be added to salads, sandwiches and appetizer trays.
 They can also be cooked and made into salsas, pasta sauces and ketchup.
 The possibilities are really endless, and don’t forget about sun-dried tomatoes!

 Herby Parmesan Tomato Pasta Salad